 - Add one cup of liquid laundry detergent to the water.

-- Place the shin guards in the sink or bucket.
-Allow them sit in the solution for 30 minutes to one hour, depending on how dirty they are.
+- Place the stained clothing in the sink or bucket.
+Allow it to sit in the solution for 30 minutes to one hour, depending on how dirty they are.

-When the season is over and you've given all sports gear a thorough, final cleaning, be sure these garments are 100% dry before putting them away in storage.
-And if you don't have any room in your closets, give us a call.
-We'd love to have the next Eli Manning's or Mia Hamm's gear in one of our units over the winter.
+When the season is over and you’ve given all the sports gear a thorough, final cleaning, be sure these garments are 100% dry before putting them away in storage.
+Running out of room?
+Check out our article on space-saving storage tips for sports gear—or better yet, give CubeSmart a call.
+We’d love to have the next Eli Manning’s or Mia Hamm’s gear in one of our units when they're not using it.